-- 4. Start HDFS using the instructions provided in "Controlling HDP Services Manually," in the HDP Reference Guide. - 5.
-Start YARN using the instructions provided in "Controlling HDP Services Manually," in the HDP Reference Guide. - 6.
-Set the active ResourceManager:
+- 4. Start HDFS using the instructions provided in the Controlling HDP Services Manually chapter of the HDP Reference Guide. - 5.
+Start YARN using the instructions provided in the Controlling HDP Services Manually chapter of the HDP Reference Guide. - Set the active ResourceManager: